First Wave (TV series): Episodes

+Production

+Chris Brancato created the series to be a mixture of The X-Files and The Fugitive but with the added element of eroticism seen in Species (with Brancato having written Species II) with the aliens in the series being able to exploit humans through sexual attraction as the husks they've designed are modeled off of beauty standards in media such as Baywatch.
+While Francis Ford Coppola served as an executive producer on the series, his actual involvement with the series was minimal but did help secure financing for the series that would otherwise not have been attainable.

+Effects

+Steve Johnson was hired as the series' special effects supervisor upon Brancato's recommendation to the producers as he was impressed with Johnson's work on Species II, particularly the translucent and attractive designs of the aliens.

 Broadcast

 First Wave originally began airing on the Space Channel in Canada, premiering in September 1998.
 It also premiered in other foreign markets in 1998.
-While originally designed for first-run syndication market in the United States, the series was ultimately picked up the Sci-Fi Channel in December 1998 for a March 1999 premiere on the network.
+While originally designed for first-run syndication market in the United States, the series was ultimately picked up by the Sci-Fi Channel in December 1998 for a March 1999 premiere on the network.
 Sci-Fi Channel later increased their order for the series to 66 episodes (three seasons) in early 1999.

 Home media

 On May 17, 2011, Alliance Home Entertainment released season 1 on DVD in Region 1 (North America).